dirk/hivm/INSTRUCTIONS.md

 `structdelete V S K`
 :  Same as `structget`, however the key-value will be removed from S.

+`structhas B S K`
+:  Set boolean in B depending on whether or not struct S has a value for symbol key K. (Boolean will be integer 0 or 1.)

+`structnew S`
+:  Create a new struct in register S.

 ## Control flow & subroutines